Prioritise the most ecologically sustainable and congestion-free public and private transport systems.

 - Upgrade Australia's freight rail infrastructure in order to boost national productivity and remove truck journeys from our roads

 - Fully assess the viability of interstate high speed train opportunities.
 Importantly, this should be based on the assumption of stabilising Australia's population as soon as practicable

-- Conduct an enquiry into the feasibility of a majority Australian-owned energy efficient car company.
+- Conduct an enquiry into the feasibility of a majority Australian-owned electric car company.
 An initial objective would include the potential mass production, for Australia and potential export, of a small-to-medium utilitarian electric commuter car for urban use.
-This would be supported by an appropriate charging network.
-Tenders could be sought for use of the Ford, Holden or Toyota plant(s), with public-private partnership funding.

 - Transport projects including light rail should not use urban property development infill and related population growth modelling to underpin business cases, as the new residents undermine gains in per capita service delivery.